duglin/helloworld/README.md

 but that starts with that revision name.

-Notice the word "deployment" in there - that's because under the covers Knative create a Kubernetes Deployment resource and this pod is related to that Deployment.
+Notice the word "deployment" in there - that's because under the covers Knative created a Kubernetes Deployment resource and this pod is related to that Deployment.

 So, it's running - let's invoke it, and we can use the same URL as before